Why monopoly is the greatest game of all time

 Maybe I'll actually die of old age before this game ends ...

-This leads us to one of the most common complaints about monopoly: games take long time.
+This leads us to one of the most common complaints about monopoly: games take a long time.
 Well, you don’t have to if you play by the rules.
 Playing by the rules, however, negatively affects the nature of most people.
 If you sit down to play a game with a group of people, of course they will be your close friends or family.

 Few people are draconian enough to demand harsh punishments against those they love - unless we are talking about the most competitive people.
 This leads to deals, resilience and debt forgiveness, which makes the game seemingly go on and on indefinitely.
 But to win at Monopoly, you have to be bloodthirsty.
 There is no room for mercy or charity - just ruthlessness.